pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/advanced-route/README.md

 - X Acc + X Speed + Blizzard(TB)
 - Blizzard
 - Drill x4
-> If you used too many Blizzards on Rhydon, can EQ Rhyhorn
+ - If you used too many Blizzards on Rhydon, can Drill Rhyhorn
+ - TB Gyarados if you Elixired early
+ -  EQ Rhyhorn if you used too many Blizzards on Rhydon and you Elixired early

 Pick up the hidden Max Ether and use it on Horn Drill on final Victory Road Menu

 Deposit Squirtle and Paras